evilandrex/raided-loa/src/index.md

 ---

 - Sharpshooter: Checking for the Loyal Companion buff
-- Deadeye: Check for the Enhanced Weapon buff
+- Deadeye: Checking for the Enhanced Weapon buff
-- Artillerist: Check for the Barrage skills
+- Artillerist: Checking for the Barrage skills
-- Machinist: Check for the Evolutionary Legacy buff
+- Machinist: Checking for the Evolutionary Legacy buff
-- Gunslinger: Check for Sharpshooter skill (Peacemaker)
+- Gunslinger: Checking for Sharpshooter skill (Peacemaker)

 ---

 - Artist: If they do more than 10% of the team damage, they're Recurrence.
-- Aeromancer: Check for Sunshower synergy buff on their own Sunshower skill (Wind Fury)
+- Aeromancer: Checking for the Sunshower synergy buff on their own Sunshower skill (Wind Fury)
 </details>

 The data scraping is written in Python and the site/visualization is written